White Chocolate Cracker Jack Popcorn Cookie Recipe

 Instructions

-• To Roast the Peanuts: Preheat the oven to 350℉ and line a baking sheet with tin foil.
-Bake the (unshelled) peanuts for 20 to 25 minutes, stirring once, until they are golden brown.
-Remove from the oven, sprinkle with 1/2 teaspoon of sale and 1/2 tablespoon of butter.
+Remove the peanuts from the oven, sprinkle with 1/2 teaspoon of salt and 1/2 tablespoon of butter.
 Stir and set aside.
 Once the peanuts are cool, roughly chop them.
+Turn off the oven.

-• Add the flour mixture to the butter mixture, and mix until just combined.
 At this point, I remove the bowl from the stand mixer and use a wooden spoon or plastic spatula.

 Notes